Your resume is the most critical tool for landing an interview.

-- Quantify: Combine powerful verbs with quantifiable For each accomplishment include how many, how much, how long or how often.
+- Quantify: Combine powerful verbs with quantifiable results.
+For each accomplishment include how many, how much, how long or how often.
 For example, “Negotiated and closed 100 individual contracts over $30,000 each.”

 - Keywords: Keywords are the skills and qualifications that the hiring manager is looking for.
 You will find these in the job description for the job you are applying for.
 Many resumes are screened by an applicant tracking system that will search for relevant keywords.
 The hiring manager will only view your resume if these words get picked up.

 - Proof: Just one typo can cause your resume to end up in the rejection pile.
 Review it multiple times, do a line-by-by line edit, read it backward, and have a friend do the same.

 - Verbs: Powerful verbs make your resume stand out.
 Start each bullet point with one of these verbs to show how you have achieved success.